ningling/ros2_fake_joint_driver/README.md

 This project is fake_joint_driver for ROS2.
 MoveIt2 now is in Beta.
 The demo code need fake_joint_driver.
 But the code I found is for ROS1.
 That is why I developed this driver to work with MoveIt2 Beta demo code.

 The project is depending on ros2_control.
 Please get ros2_control first.
 Please check out https://github.com/ros-controls/ros2_control.
+You need both ros2_control and ros2_controller packages.

 To avoid the same project name with ROS1 fake_joint_driver, this project changed the package name to fake_joint_ros2.
-If you want to use it on moveit2 demo, please change the 'Fake joint driver' Node name in the launch file 'run_moveit_cpp.launch.py' from 'fake_joint_driver_node' to 'fake_joint_ros2' like the following:
+If you want to use it on moveit2 demo, please change the 'Fake joint driver' Node name in the launch file 'run_moveit_cpp.launch.py' from 'fake_joint_driver_node' to 'fake_joint_ros2' like the following.

 Origin
 ```
     # Fake joint driver